mcouplet/LMECA2300-seminar/doc/tutorial.md

 **What is draw_tools ?**

-It is a small and simple OpenGL library created by your assistants to help you draw lines, text, and simple markers (little shapes to 'mark' the position of a point).
-All functions are defined and briefly explained in `draw_tools.h`.
-The most useful ones are described in the$ tutorial below.
+It is a small, simple OpenGL library created by your assistants to help you draw lines, text, and other simple shapes.
+All functions are defined and briefly explained in `deps/draw_tools/include/draw_tools.h`.
+The most useful ones are described in the tutorial below.
 We figured it would be easier than using something like CSFML or BGFX, and lighter than requiring the SDL.